A new breed

 Climate Impact

-Greenhouse gas emissions represent the sole reportable impact to the climate for Phase 1.
+Greenhouse gas emissions represent the sole reportable impact on the climate for Phase 1.
 Relative to the lithium industry, the emissions are modest - with opportunities to make the Project best-in-class.

 This is how Lepidico’s methods compare to other established industry approaches: